-▶▶ FWD (Fast Forward): Press this button to fast forward the CD or DVD.
-The radio will display the elapsed time and will fast forward five times the normal speed.
+FWD (Fast Forward): Press this button to fast forward the CD or DVD.
+The radio displays the elapsed time and fast forwards five times the normal speed.
 To stop fast forwarding, press this button again.
-This button may not work when the DVD is playing the copyright information or the previews.
+This button might not work when the DVD is playing the copyright information or the previews.

-△ (Eject): Press this button to eject a CD or DVD.
-If a CD or DVD is ejected, but not removed, the player will automatically pull it back in after 15 seconds.
+$\bigtriangleup$ (Eject): Press this button to eject a CD or DVD.
+If a CD or DVD is ejected, but not removed, the player automatically pulls it back in after 15 seconds.

-If loading and reading of a CD cannot be completed, such as unknown format, etc., and the disc fails to eject, press and hold the CD eject button for more than five seconds to force the disc to eject.
+If loading and reading of a CD cannot be completed, because of an unknown format, etc., and the disc fails to eject, press and hold the CD eject button for more than five seconds to force the disc to eject.